 Whales are fascinating in so many ways, and continue to intrigue scientists and delight onlookers.
 They are most commonly known for their size, which can reach mammoth proportions.
 Within the whale order, there are drastic extremes, illustrating just how diverse and enthralling these marine mammals are.
 To examine these extremes is to get a glimpse of the wonders of creation and of these unique and beautiful giants.

 The fastest whales are the Orca (or Killer Whale) and the Pilot Whale.
-When necessary, these species will swim at speeds of more than 48 kilometres (or 30 miles) per hour.
+When necessary, these species will swim at speeds of more than 48 kilometers (or 30 miles) per hour.
 This is usually done in order to catch prey.
-The fastest of the great whales is the Sei, which reaches 23 miles (or 37 kilometres) per hour.
+The fastest of the great whales is the Sei, which reaches 23 miles (or 37 kilometers) per hour.
 This is done in short bursts, though, and cannot be sustained.

 The Blue Whale is the biggest whale and, in truth, the largest of all living creatures.
 In fact, it is larger than any known dinosaur that ever existed.
 They are baleen whales (meaning that they feed on plankton and small crustaceans via sieve-like structures in the mouth), and require plenty of food to sustain their enormity.
-They reach up to 100 feet (or more than 33.5 metres) in length.
+They reach up to 100 feet (or more than 33.5 meters) in length.
 Their tongue is said to weigh as much as the average elephant and their heart is roughly the size of a Volkswagen Beetle.
 A four-year-old child can comfortably crawl through the aortic artery of a Blue Whale.

 Sperm Whales are the largest of the toothed whales at more than 50 feet (over 15 metres) and about 43 tons.